mzedd/LMS-ARD-Audiothek-Plugin/README.md

-# ARD Audiothek plugin for the Logitech Media Server
+# ARD Audiothek plugin for the Lyrion Music Server

-This is a plugin for the Logitech Media Server (LMS) to browse and listen content of the [ARD Audiothek](https://ardaudiothek.de "ARD Audiothek").
+This is a plugin for the [Lyrion Music Server](https://lyrion.org) (LMS) to browse and listen content of the [ARD Audiothek](https://ardaudiothek.de "ARD Audiothek").